 During your period, estrogen remains low while inflammatory prostaglandins are high.
 This can compromise the skin’s protective lipid barrier, which helps maintain a healthy moisture balance.
 That’s why you may notice your skin feels dry, blotchy and irritated during your period.

 Look for a hydrating serum like our HA HYDRATING SERUM to draw moisture back into the skin.
 It uses hyaluronic acid, a clean ingredient naturally produced by our skin, to plump and hydrate.
 It also contains niacinamide, a form of vitamin B3 that improves elasticity and prevents water loss.

 If you’re finding your skin is particularly parched, apply an oil like our CALMING HEMP FACIAL ELIXIR over moisturizer for an added layer of hydration.
 Ours contains antioxidant-rich rosehip oil, which hydrates while also promoting blemish healing (especially helpful for those pesky premenstrual breakouts).

 VISIT YOUR DOC FOR MORE EXTREME SKINCARE CHANGES

 A rare and extreme skin condition called autoimmune progesterone dermatitis can occur as a response to the hormonal shifts before your period.
-Once the progesterone levels increase, the body responds with its autoimmune response, creating skincare reactions including eczema-like papulovesicles, uticaria (hives) mouth erosions and itch (the most common complaint).
+Once the progesterone levels increase, the body responds with an autoimmune response, creating skincare reactions including eczema-like papulovesicles, urticaria (hives) mouth erosions and itch (the most common complaint).
 These skin changes can occur approximately seven days before menstruation and can last one to three days after.
-If you experience this, you should consult a medical professional.
+If you experience this, see your skincare professional for help.